 Students will prepare and create lessons based on the Lebanese curriculum for their discipline using all the software and technological knowledge they have gained in the previous courses.
 Students will prepare instructional materials and personalize learning activities and explore ways technology can be used to support active, inquiry-based education so that by the end of the semester students will have a portfolio of technology based lesson plans.
 Projects will include the application for different grade levels as well as interdisciplinary characteristics.
-Pre-requisite: EDUC 250
+TD level course (special permission)

-EDUC 268 TEACHING BIOLOGY AND CHEMISTRY AT THE INTERMEDIATE LEVEL 3.0: 3 cr.
-E/F
+EDUC 268 TEACHING BIOLOGY AND CHEMISTRY AT THE INTERMEDIATE LEVE